solocircuit/strange-exiles/src/content/posts/2021-02-24-grace-abounding-to-the-chief-of-sinners-by-john-bunyan.md

 _

-## A brief Account of the Author’s Call to the Work of the Ministry
+## <a name="a-brief-account-of-the-authors-call-to-the-work-of-the-ministry"></a>A brief Account of the Author’s Call to the Work of the Ministry

 _